harineeshrijaa/smart-financial-parser/README.md

 - `by_category`: array of `{ category, amount, pct }` where `amount` is formatted (string) and `pct` is the fraction of total (float).
 - `total_usd`: formatted total USD string.

-Notes: the writer preserves human-readable formatted strings for easy inspection.
-If you need machine-friendly numeric fields for each `by_category` entry (e.g., `amount_usd`), consider adding that small extension (it's straightforward and I can add it on request).

 ## Normalization & Parsing Notes (important implementation details)

 - parse_date(s):
   - Strips ordinal suffixes (`1st`, `2nd`, `3rd`, `4th`).
   - Uses `dateparser` with `DATE_ORDER=MDY`, falls back to `dateutil.parser.parse`.
   - Two-digit-year pivot: current policy maps `00-25` → 2000-2025 and `26-99` → 1900-1999 to reflect the current test pivot behavior (this was tuned during testing).
-This is configurable in code if you prefer a different rule.

 - parse_amount(s):
   - Uses `decimal.Decimal` for amounts.
-  - Detects and maps currency symbols to codes (expanded to include: `₹, ₽, ₩, ₺, ฿, ₦, ₫, ₴, ₪` and others).
+  - Detects and maps currency symbols to codes (expanded to include: `₹, €, £, ¥, Ξ,` and others).
   - Performs word/code detection (e.g., `USD`, `dollars`, `eur`, `pounds`) but only sets a currency when detection is explicit; avoids guessing a currency when input is ambiguous (so `2.00` without a symbol/code will parse numeric amount but leave `currency` as `None`).
   - Handles parentheses and leading-minus for negatives, thousands separators, and malformed numeric strings return `None` for the amount to avoid incorrect assumptions.